 RSS is a set of XML feed file formats of varying degrees of use for syndicating time-stamped content from web sites, and sometimes used to refer more broadly to feed file formats as a whole including Atom, or even more broadly in vernacular as a synonym for feed file or even feeds or syndication as a concept.
 RSS is an acronym that stands for: Rich Site Summary (originally RDF Site Summary, often dubbed Really Simple Syndication).
 Atom is an alternative XML format for feeds.

-RSS formats are fairly widely used, from news sites to blogs (all blogging platforms support, self-hosted or share-cropped), through ecommerce or classified sites such as Craisglist, though there have been shutdown in recent years.
+RSS formats are fairly widely used, from news sites to blogs (both self-hosted and services/silos), through ecommerce or classified sites such as Craisglist, though there have been shutdowns in recent years.